Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 ![](img/Reviewing_A_Program_79.png)

-You can click on the Artifacts \> **Planning** Board tab to display the Program Planning Board (which is similar to the one we used previously for products, except that is works across multiple products):
+You can click on the Artifacts > Planning Board tab to display the Program Planning Board (which is similar to the one we used previously for products, except that it is works across multiple products):

 ![](img/Reviewing_A_Program_80.png)

 There are additional program views that let you see the **Releases** and **Incidents** at a program level.
-Click Artifacts \> Releases:
+Click Artifacts > Releases:

 ![](img/Reviewing_A_Program_81.png)

-*Congratulations!
+!!! success "Congratulations"
+    Congratulations!
 You have now completed the software development and testing lifecycle using SpiraPlan.
-For more information about any of the features, please refer to the SpiraPlan User Manual.*
+For more information about any of the features, please refer to the SpiraPlan User Manual.